MEnvAgent: Scalable Polyglot Environment Construction for Verifiable Software Engineering: Analysis

 \paragraph{Experimental Setup.} To isolate the contribution of each component, we evaluate our framework against two ablated variants: (1) \textbf{MEnvAgent (Full)}, our complete framework incorporating both the Environment Retrieval and the EnvPatchAgent; (2) \textbf{w/o EnvPatchAgent (Direct)}, a variant that retrieves the most similar environment $S_{sim}$ but applies it directly without modification, validating the necessity of the patching mechanism; and (3) \textbf{w/o Reuse (Scratch)}, the minimal baseline that disables the reuse mechanism entirely and builds every task from the base image.
 To measure reuse efficacy, we employ the \textbf{Reuse Success Rate (RSR)}, defined as the proportion of tasks successfully verified via the reuse pathway without falling back to the scratch build.
 All ablation experiments are conducted using Kimi-K2 on a Python subset from MEnvBench, with the data scale extended to 10 instances per repository.

 \paragraph{Component Effectiveness.} We analyze the contribution of each component in Table~\ref{tab:ablation_main}.
 MEnvAgent achieves optimal performance across all metrics, validating the synergy between retrieval and patching.
 In terms of efficiency and reuse stability, removing the EnvPatchAgent (\textit{w/o EnvPatchAgent}) causes the Reuse Success Rate to drop significantly from 39.0\% to 25.0\%, leading to a 20\% increase in time cost due to frequent fallbacks to scratch builds.
 Furthermore, compared to the baseline without reuse (\textit{w/o Reuse}), our full framework reduces the average computational time by 46.0\%.
 Crucially, beyond these efficiency gains, MEnvAgent significantly boosts the overall Pass Rate by 18.5\% compared to the \textit{w/o Reuse} baseline.
-This improvement stems from the reuse mechanism, which avoids the error-prone process of resolving complex dependencies from scratch.
+This improvement stems from the reuse mechanism, which avoids the error-prone process of resolving complex dependencies from scratch (see Appendix~\ref{append:cross_lang_ablation} for the comprehensive multi-lingual ablation results).

 \paragraph{Impact of Data Scale.} We further investigate how the volume of historical data influences performance by scaling the number of instances per repository from 1 to 10, as shown in Figure~\ref{fig:ablation_trend}.
 In sparse data settings (1 instance), the Reuse Success Rate is negligible, resulting in performance similar to the scratch baseline.
 However, as the data scale expands to 10 instances, the Reuse Success Rate rises steadily to 39\%, driving concurrent improvements in Pass Rate and corresponding reductions in Time Cost.
 This trend highlights the scalability of our approach, suggesting that in real-world scenarios characterized by large-scale data accumulation, the framework is poised to deliver even greater efficiency gains.